NEONATAL INFANT: PART II_A GLORIOUS OUTCOME

 Rebirth Of Spiritual Longings

 During this period, we wound up back in Nevada.
 Since I was much more spiritually inclined by that time, I sought venues that would feed my insatiable thirst for the word of God.
-One high point in my life was attending a Beth Moore conference in Las Vegas, Nevada with other members of the church we were now part of.
+One high point for me in that regards was when I attended a Beth Moore conference in Las Vegas, Nevada with other members of the church we were now a part of.

-At the end of her speaking venue, she began to mingle with everyone.
-I was standing in a crowd when Ms. Moore came over and asked me if there was anything in my life she could pray for.
+At the end of her speaking event, she began to mingle with everyone.
+I was standing in a crowd near her when she came over and asked me if there was anything in my life she could pray for.
 With a bit of a serious look in my face, I mentioned that I really wanted to have children.
-And that is what she prayed with me for that longing and touched my heart in doing so.
+So, she honored that request by praying with me for that longing and touched my heart in doing so.
 It was the year of 2008 and on the very same day as my birthday.
 I didn’t know if that was a coincidence or not, but I’m inclined to think that it was.

 Finally, In May of 2010, I received the startling news that I had finally gotten pregnant, and in the month of January of the year 2011, I gave birth to my first child.
 A few years later, I had another son.
 Thankfully, both Joshua and Daniel entered the world with no problems.
 Certainly nothing to compare with what I went through as a baby.
 I now had two new reasons to praise the Lord because of what he was doing for me in my life.

 My story has been a convoluted journey with many ups and downs.
-Repeated financial difficulties, loss of our home, and the threshold of bankruptcy has tested our resolve.
-Marriage difficulties brought both of us to a near collapse of our relationship together.
-We did not have much in the way inspirational guidance to help us endure the trials that came our way.
+Repeated financial difficulties, loss of our home, and standing on the threshold of bankruptcy has tested our resolve.
+Marriage difficulties brought both of us to a near fatal collapse of our relationship together and we did not have much in the way inspirational guidance to help us endure the trials that came our way.

-With that said, both Shaun and I managed to embrace a great deal of fortitude and the desire to allow God to guide us took hold of our lives.
-Both Shaun and I decided we were going to pray our way through all our troubles.
-We prepared ourselves to listen to what the Lord had to tell us.
-We would begin to allow Him to fill us with the Holy Spirit.
+With that said, both Shaun and I managed to embrace a great deal of fortitude and the desire to allow God a chance to guide us going forward.
+In that regards, we decided we were going to pray our way through all our troubles.
+In doing so, we prepared ourselves to listen to what the Lord had to tell us.
+That meant we would begin to allow Him to fill us with the Holy Spirit.
 To free ourselves up, we decided on a very difficult path.

 Recently Shaun and I celebrated our 20th wedding anniversary.
 We definitely needed the Lord’s help to get us this far.
-He promised He would give it and He delivered.
+Our Creator promised He would give it and He delivered.

 “Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.”
 Mark 7:13-14

 It is my dream to have our own home, built with our own funds, in a place where we can serve the Lord.
-It would be a base of operations to go out and minister to others, telling them about the Lord Jesus Christ and how He can help their lives.
+It would be a base of operations to help us go out and minister to others, telling them about the Lord Jesus Christ and how He can help them in their own lives.
 Just like the way He let me survive my ordeals as a new-born infant, get married, and give me the patience to wait for my two beautiful children.
-Just like He did to save my soul and help me through all my trials.
+Just like He did to save my soul and help me through all the various trials of my life.

 You can make dreams come true by yourself with a bit of luck on the way.
 Or you can climb on the back of the God who created you and follow His direction.
-If you choose the latter path, you will receive all the blessings that come as he molds you into the person He wants you to be.
+If you choose the latter path, you will receive all the blessings that come with that decision as he molds you into the person He wants you to be.

 Yes, it is a hard road to follow.
 But your dream will become the one He wants for you.
 Maybe not the one you originally want, but His just the same.
 I can attest to the fact that your joy will soon be there to follow.